boltops-tools/terraspace-docs/_docs/config/backend/variables.md

 </div>

 As of Terraspace v2, any environment variable is also available in the expansion helper.
 IE: `MY_VAR=foo` can be use in the `expansion(":MY_VAR")` method.
+Recommend sticking to the official available variables in general.
 For those interested, here's the expanded interface source code: [terraspace/plugin/expander/interface.rb](https://github.com/boltops-tools/terraspace/blob/10263df3c161d2b3fb5ed7e1db8a146ad781baa3/lib/terraspace/plugin/expander/interface.rb#L79).

 ___